ericwindmill/gatsby-starter-docs/README.md

 This template provides everything but the content.
 You could just write all your lessons in markdown files, configure a few lines of code, and have a completely built documentation website.

+## Changelog

+Updated 3/17/18

+* Updated Table of Contents system:
+   * You now define your table of contents in the 'table_of_contents.json' file under the 'content' folder.
+   * The GraphQl query in your 'lesson' template should match your table_of_contents.
+   * The `TableOfContents` component does the rest.

+This requires more upfront work, but I've found it to be infintely better when your page count gets high.
+It's easier to move things around and have the ToC **just work**.

+* Basic styling added to the 'post' template
+* mobile responsive

 ## Features

 <div align="center">